 Networking can also help you secure a job outside the UK.
 If you are hoping to find work in your home country, network with any contacts back home, such as previous employers, friends and family, especially if you are there in person during university holidays.
 If you want work in a completely different country, do you know anybody who currently works there or has previously worked there?

 You can also expand your network.
-Attend careers fairs at your university and approach the stands of international organisations.
+Your university may run careers events to put you in touch with employers, such as virtual careers fairs or networking sessions.
 Your careers service may be able to tell you about any international fairs or events coming up and professional bodies often run networking events.
-You should join LinkedIn if you don’t already have an account, and join your university’s alumni association.
+You should join LinkedIn if you don’t already have an account, join your university’s alumni association and begin networking online.
 The British Council also runs a number of groups around the world for UK alumni.

 - Head to our section on networking for more information and networking tips.